raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 Thus, recognizer `a` has three possible states: `'empty'`, `'zero'`, and `''`.
 Likewise, recognizer `b` has three possible states: `'empty'`, `'one'`, and `''`.

-Now let us imagine the two recognizers are operating simultaneously on two strings of symbols (they could be the same symbols or different symbols, that doesn't matter just yet):
+Now let us imagine the two recognizers are operating concurrently on the same stream of symbols:

 <div class="mermaid">
   stateDiagram